Can I use oral contraceptives while fasting?

-Many women, for various reasons, are forced to take oral contraceptives for a long time, or as they are called, birth control pills.
-Taking these drugs during fasting can adversely affect your health.
+Many women, for various reasons, are forced to take oral contraceptives for a long time or, as they are also called, birth control pills.
+Taking these drugs while fasting can adversely affect your health.

 The wide prescription of oral contraceptives by doctors is completely unjustified and can at times do irreparable harm to a woman's health. /On the Harm of Oral Contraceptives/.
-These drugs quite strongly interfere with the activity of the body and are not nearly as harmless as doctors and pharmacists try to present them to us.
-In addition, the main indication for their purpose is the symptoms of androgen / overabundance of male hormones / in women, which are manifested by youthful acne, seborrhea, hair growth according to a male characteristic, etc. It is in this case that they can be used also for the purpose of contraception.
+These drugs interfere quite strongly with the activity of the body and are not at all as harmless as doctors and pharmacists are trying to present them to us.
+In addition, the main indication for their appointment is the symptoms of androgenization / excess male hormones / in women, which are manifested by juvenile acne, seborrhea, male hair growth, etc. It is in this case that they can also be used for the purpose of contraception.

 The use of these drugs in women without these symptoms only in the form of contraceptives is not justified and can lead to the development of various dangerous complications:

-- from the endocrine-gynecological status: a feeling of tension in the mammary glands, a change in body weight, intermenstrual bleeding; change in libido;
+- on the part of the endocrine-gynecological status: a feeling of tension in the mammary glands, changes in body weight, intermenstrual bleeding; change in libido;

-- from the side of the central nervous system and the psyche: headache, decreased mood;
+- from the side of the central nervous system and psyche: headache, decreased mood;

-- On the part of the gastrointestinal tract: nausea, pain in the stomach;
+- from the digestive tract: nausea, pain in the stomach;

-- from the cardiovascular system: increased blood pressure;
+- on the part of the cardiovascular system: increased blood pressure;

-- Skin reactions: the appearance of pigment spots on the face, increasing with prolonged exposure to the sun;
+- skin reactions: the appearance of age spots on the face, aggravated by prolonged exposure to the sun;

-- Other: in very rare cases, there may be poor tolerability of contact lenses, as well as a number of other less significant symptoms.
+- others: in very rare cases, there may be poor tolerance of contact lenses, as well as a number of other less significant symptoms.

 Therefore, it is best to stop using these medications and use other methods of contraception.